pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - Step 3: Copy token from the `Twitch Extension configuration page` and paste in the RuneLite plugin setting `Twitch Extension Token`.
 - Step 4: Verify whether data is synced by previewing it in the `Twitch Extension configuration page`.

-⚠️ Note that for the `collection log` and `bank` to show you need to `open them` at least once.
-The collection log will be saved across sessions, the bank should be opened every session.
+⚠️ Note that for the `collection log`, `bank`, `looting bag` and `ToA invocations` to show you need to **open them** at least once.
+They will all be stored locally so when you open RuneLite and login with the same account all will be synced again.

 ### Step 1: Install Runelite Plugin
-You can install this plugin from the [Plugin Hub](https://runelite.net/plugin-hub/Pepijn%20Verburg).
+You can install this plugin from the [Plugin Hub](https://runelite.net/plugin-hub/show/twitch-live-loadout).

-The plugin hub can be found all the way to the bottom of the RuneLite plugins:
+The Plugin Hub can be found all the way to the bottom of your RuneLite plugins:
 ![Plugin Hub](./docs/getting-started/runelite-plugin-installation.gif "Plugin Hub")

 ### Step 2: Install Twitch Extension
-The reviewed [OSRS Live Loadout Extension](https://dashboard.twitch.tv/extensions/cuhr4y87yiqd92qebs1mlrj3z5xfp6) is directly compatible and has a 1-minute setup!

-First install the Twitch Extension via the `Creator Dashboard` and set the extension to `Overlay 1`:
+The [OSRS Live Loadout Extension](https://dashboard.twitch.tv/extensions/cuhr4y87yiqd92qebs1mlrj3z5xfp6) is available via the `Creator Dashboard` in your Twitch account.
+Make sure to set the extension to `Overlay 1` as well.

 ![Twitch Extension](./docs/getting-started/twitch-extension-installation.gif "Twitch Extension")

 ### Step 3: Copy Twitch Extension token for authentication